 How to write a good checklist

 In his book, Gawande said a good checklist contains only five to nine items and fits on one page.
-You might not get your checklist right the first time, so practice using it in the real world, and then refine as needed.
+You might not get your checklist right the first time, so practice using it in the real world, and then refine it as needed.

 Checklists can improve performance, help you be more consistent, reduce anxiety and errors.
-If there is something you are doing and it is hard, complicated, never seems to go right or needs to be delegated try making a checklist for that task.
+If something you are doing and is hard, complicated, never seems to go right or needs to be delegated try making a checklist for that task.
 It is a good way to think through all the steps in a task.
 It only works if you use it before you begin your task.

 Need help making a checklist book a 30-minute complimentary virtual organizing appointment. https://mindoverclutter.as.me/virtualorganizingassessment

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
-She uses her love of physical activity to reduce clutter, in your home, office, mind and time.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
+She uses her love of teaching to reduce clutter, in your home, office, mind and time.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
+Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca